xylophonehero/isj-photography/src/pages/galleries/wedding/the-prep.md

 ---
 templateKey: gallery-page
-title: Hair and Make Up
+title: The Prep
+to: wedding
 ---